thoughtbot/ruby-science/release/ruby-science.md

 \clearpage

-We can make changes like this easier in the future by inverting control:
+We can make future changes like this easier by inverting control:

 ```ruby
 # app/models/survey.rb